-The County has three (3) corporate buildings providing office spaces which are in Cobourg.
-They consist of Northumberland County Headquarters located at 555 Courthouse Road, the Golden Plough Lodge, the Provincial Court House located at 860 William Street, and the Food-4-All warehouse and Northumberland Paramedics located at 600 William Street.
+The County has three (3) corporate buildings in the Cobourg area which provide office spaces for staff.
+They consist of our Headquarters building located at 555 Courthouse Road, our 860 William Street building which houses POA and the Provincial Courts, and our 600 William Street building which contains our Paramedics headquarters, along with our Food-4-All warehouse.
+The County also owns and operates the Golden Plough Lodge.

-The County has four (4) roads depots; they are in Cobourg, Morganston, Roseneath and Plainville, with a total of sixteen (16) structures to maintain.
+The County has four (4) roads depots; they are located in Cobourg, Morganston, Roseneath and Plainville, with a total of sixteen (16) structures to maintain.

-The County also has a niche food processing facility known as the Ontario Agri-Food Venture Centre (OAFVC) located in Colborne, a Material Recovery Facility (MRF) in Grafton, one active landfill located in Brighton, and two waste transfer stations; one located in Bewdley and one in Campbellford.
+The County has a niche food processing facility known as the Ontario Agri-Food Venture Centre (OAFVC) located in Colborne, a Material Recovery Facility (MRF) located in Grafton, one active landfill located in Brighton, and two waste transfer stations; one located in Bewdley and one in Campbellford.